Which Car Won the First Daytona 500?

-The Great American Race has a long, storied history, and its roots run deep within the country.
+The Great American Race has a long, storied history, and its roots run deep within both the NASCAR landscape and the United States as a whole.
 That’s why it shouldn’t come as a shock that a good ol’ American car won the first Daytona 500.

-The race took place on Feb.
-22, 1959.
-And the vehicles involved hardly resemble NASCAR’s next-gen cars.
-But just like many modern-day NASCAR races, the inaugural Daytona 500 had a flair for the dramatic.
+That race took place on Feb.
+22, 1959, and the vehicles involved hardly resemble NASCAR’s increasingly expensive Next Gen cars.
+But just like many modern-day races, the inaugural Daytona 500 had a flair for the dramatic.

 Which driver won the first Daytona 500?

-The race came down to a photo finish between Johnny Beauchamp and Petty.
+The inaugural Daytona 500 came down to a photo finish between Johnny Beauchamp and the elder Petty.
 Beauchamp’s No. 73 Ford Thunderbird took the bottom line, while Petty held the middle.
 Notably, Joe Weatherly’s No. 48 car was a lap down and had the high line above the racers competing for first place.

-According to History, NASCAR CEO Bill France Sr. initially declared Beauchamp the winner.
+According to History.com, NASCAR founder Bill France Sr. initially declared Beauchamp the winner.
 However, that outcome didn’t stand, as Petty protested the results.

 NASCAR reviewed photographs and newsreels of the finish, and it came to a new conclusion three days after the race.
 The organization overturned the results, stating that Petty edged out Beauchamp to take the checkered flag.